Generic name: panobinostat [ PAN-oh-BIN-oh-stat ]

 Farydak was approved by the US Food and Drug Administration (FDA) on an "accelerated" basis.
 In clinical studies, the medicine slowed progression of the disease.
 However, it has not been shown that Farydak can improve symptoms or lengthen survival time.

-Farydak can also cause serious or fatal heart problems.
-Get emergency medical help if you have chest pain, fast or slow heartbeats, dizziness or fainting, swelling in your legs, or shortness of breath.
+Farydak can cause serious or fatal heart problems.
+Get medical attention if you have chest pain, fast or slow heartbeats, dizziness or fainting, swelling in your legs, blue lips, or shortness of breath.